marcglasberg/fast_immutable_collections/README.md

 ## 1. Resources & Documentation

-The `docs` folder features information which might be useful for you either as an end user or a developer:
+The [`docs`][docs] folder features information which might be useful for you either as an end user or a developer:

 | File                                        | Purpose                                                                                          |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------ |